|What a Candidate Should Know About Political Signs in Chandler

--- During the period beginning 60 days before a primary election and ending 15 days after the general election (except that for a sign of a candidate in a primary election who does not advance to the general election, the period ends 15 days after the primary election), the City will not relocate or remove a political sign in the public right-of-way (other than an overpass over a state highway or route) unless the sign is in an unsafe location or does not have the attributes described above.
+-- During the period beginning 60 days before a primary election and ending 15 days after the general election (except that for a sign of a candidate in a primary election who does not advance to the general election, the period ends 15 days after the primary election), the City will not relocate or remove a political sign in the public right-of-way, except any political sign placed on a state highway or route or on an overpass over a state highway or route or any sign in an unsafe location or lacking the attributes described above.

 -- Removal or relocation by the City will occur upon at least 24 hours’ notice to the candidate or the campaign committee contact, except that, in an emergency, the City will immediately relocate or remove the sign and provide notice of the action within 24 hours of the action.
 The City will retain the sign for at least 10 business days so the candidate or campaign committee may retrieve the sign.